Tokyo’s Invisible Homeless: Supporting Nanairo and Practical Ways to Help

 But the most respectful support tends to look like this:

-Listening to the organisation about what they actually need
+Listening to the organization about what they actually need.

-This approach protects the people being supported, and it protects the integrity of the organisation doing the work.
+This approach protects the people being supported and maintains the integrity of the organization doing the work.

-At KiFor, we simply help companies support partners like Nanairo in practical, respectful ways, and make it easier to keep that support consistent over time.
+At KiFor, we help companies support partners like Nanairo in practical, respectful ways.
+We make it easier to keep that support consistent over time.

-Here are a few low-burden, high-respect pathways that work well:
+Here are low-burden, high-impact options that work well for companies:

 2) Logistics support (often the hidden bottleneck)